lusinge/typst-apa-link-fix/versatile-apa/lib.typ

 /// - language (str): The language for the document (e.g., "en", "es", "fr").
 /// - paper-size (str): The paper size for the document (e.g., "us-letter", "a4").
 /// - implicit-introduction-heading (bool): Wether to include the paper title at the top of the first page of the text, which acts as a de facto Level 1 heading.
-/// - toc (bool): Wether to include a table of contents at the beginning of the document.
 /// - body (content): The body of the document.
 /// -> content
 #let versatile-apa(